 What’s going on in Brunei?

-Every year, there are two big events in Brunei which everyone talks about: One is during Eid in the days after Ramadan when the palace is open to the public and people get a chance to shake hands with the Sultan or the Queen.
+Not much, to be honest.
+But every year, there are two big events in Brunei which everyone talks about: One is during Eid in the days after Ramadan when the palace is open to the public and people get a chance to shake hands with the Sultan or the Queen.
 The other big event is the Sultan’s birthday on July 15.
 We missed both.
 So for us, it was eat, relax, and take a trip to Brunei’s beautiful Ulu Temburong National Park.

 Kampong Ayer, the water village (the world’s largest) on the Brunei River, is really worth a visit.
 Just hop on a water taxi of which there are plenty along the waterfront (you don’t even have to flag one down, they see you before you see them) and before you know it you’re in Kampong Ayer.
 Over 30’000 people live here and it’s a fun place to explore.
 There are wooden walkways – some of them very unstable and without handrails so watch your step! -, houses decorated with all kinds of stuff, potted plants on colorful porches, cats and kids playing on the walkways, and new concrete suburban style houses.